xvdp/maskrcnn-benchmark/README.md

 **maskrcnn-benchmark has been deprecated.
 Please see [detectron2](https://github.com/facebookresearch/detectron2), which includes implementations for all models in maskrcnn-benchmark**

+## @xvdp Feb 2021
+* even if deprecated, Fixed .cpp and .cu compilation with CUDA 10+ and PyTorch >= 1.5, reason:
+* great as the idea behind these projects is, the loading and training code is overly convoluted, instead of lumping together into more complex projects, these models should be separated.
+One should be able to train any of of the Detectron projects with 3 lines of code; to understand where issues lies, I fixed this project to run on current cuda and pytorch.

 This project aims at providing the necessary building blocks for easily creating detection and segmentation models using PyTorch 1.0.